brimdata/zed/zng/docs/spec.md

 ```
 #eos
 ```

-A TZNG stream or file should always be terminated with end-of-stream.
-This clears all of the previous type tag bindings and aliases, allowing multiple TZNG files with overlapping tags to be concatenated without the tags colliding.
+It is recommended that a TZNG stream or file be terminated with an end-of-stream marker.
+This explicitly clears all of the previous type tag bindings and aliases, allowing multiple TZNG files with overlapping tags to be concatenated without the tags colliding.
+However, a TZNG reader should not generate an error if a TZNG end-of-stream marker is not present.

 ### 4.2 Type Grammar